Somewhere along the line, the concept of “curiosity” got a bad rap. For example, you’ve probably heard the famous saying, “Curiosity killed the cat.”

 Remember: Curiosity killed the cat, but satisfaction brought it back.

 Curiosity, in and of itself, isn’t going to do you any good.
-But when you leverage that curiosity to create satisfaction—both for you and within your relationships—you’ll find yourself not only building deeper, more meaningful relationships … You’ll probably find yourself generating breakthrough opportunities within your life and business as a result.
+But when you leverage the power of curiosity to create satisfaction—both for you and within your relationships—you’ll find yourself not only building deeper, more meaningful relationships … You’ll probably find yourself generating breakthrough opportunities within your life and business as a result.

 All because you paused and took the time to ask “who,” “what,” “when,” “where,” “how,” and, perhaps most importantly, “why.”

-Whether your building relationships or a business, curiosity is one of the most powerful tools you have at your disposal.
+Whether your building relationships or a business, the power of curiosity is one of the most profound tools you have at your disposal.
 Don’t be afraid to use it.